 Heather began her career as a research scientist at the University of Chicago where her work and discoveries made international news.
 She was also a fellow in the National Science Foundation's Integrative Graduate Education and Research Traineeship (IGERT), which trains graduate-level scientists to integrate a wide range of disciplines into their research.
 Heather has been passionate about improving education since mentoring middle school girls as a graduate student.
 After completing her doctorate in evolutionary biology, she then transitioned to Outlier Research & Evaluation at UChicago.
 At Outlier, Heather studied the implementation of STEM high schools, the landscape of K12 computer science education in the United States, and also led an evaluation of Code.org’s national offerings.
 She was also an entrepreneurial lead in the National Science Foundation Innovation Corps for Learning program (I-Corps-L), a seven-week entrepreneurial bootcamp for education researchers.

 An Indiana native, Amanda is a graduate of Indiana University with a B.A. in Political Science and Spanish with minors in Latino Studies and Western European Studies.
-Amanda joined the Spark team in 2011 as an Americorps VISTA Outreach Coordinator excited to help bring Spark's unique model of individualized learning to Chicago.
-Prior to joining Spark Amanda volunteered with several organizations committed to improving educational opportunity for at-risk populations.
+A founding member of Spark's Chicago region, Amanda joined the team in 2011 as an Americorps VISTA Outreach Coordinator excited to help bring Spark's unique model of individualized learning to Chicago.
+Prior to joining Spark Amanda volunteered with several organizations committed to improving educational opportunity.
 Through her work with these programs, Amanda saw firsthand how critical volunteer involvement is in providing learning opportunities for youth in the community, as well as how one-on-one attention empowered students to achieve.
 Amanda firmly believes that all students should have the opportunity to reach their full potential and never ceases to be amazed by the incredible work of Spark students as they discover new possibilities for the future.
-After 3 years on Spark Chicago's program team, Amanda joined the National Team as Special Assistant to the CEO in 2014.
+After 3 years on the Chicago program team, Amanda joined the Shared Services team in 2014.

 Corinne manages a portfolio of Spark’s corporate partners in Los Angeles to ensure mutually beneficial mentorship and partnership experiences.
 Prior to joining Spark, Corinne worked within publicity and public affairs at Lifetime Television.
 Throughout her career, Corinne has managed a number of social advocacy campaigns, creatively designed to benefit all parties involved, as well as led publicity campaigns for films, television shows and consumer products.
 Corinne recognized the importance of mentorship while working at an orphanage in Ecuador and is thrilled to continue motivating students through influential mentorship programs at Spark.
 Corinne hails from the Pacific Northwest and received her Bachelor’s Degree from Willamette University in Political Science and Theatre.